TheLucas777/ubisoft-api/README.md

 ### 📖 Examples

 #### Search Ubisoft profiles
-> You can search **up to 50** Ubisoft profiles in a single call.
+You can search **up to 50** Ubisoft profiles in a single call.

->
-> Please note that this restriction is set by Ubisoft and may change in the future.
+> This restriction is set by Ubisoft and may change in the future.

 ```JavaScript
 /**
  * ===========================